jbingham/pipelines-api-examples/README.md

 Google Cloud Storage.
 You may want to run this independently over hundreds or thousands of files.

+Tab test:

+    This  is  a tabby sentence.
+    And here's  another one.

 The typical flow for a pipeline is:

   1. Create a Compute Engine virtual machine